mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 ## TODO

 ### Active
-- Feedback call with Rajat
+- 1:1 with Ghislaine
-- 1:1 with Pavish
+- Call with Insperity
-- Report for CIT (due Friday)
-- Review and add to CRM entries for 2 users
 - Figure out new name for organization

 ### Backlog